epsilonsample/redacted-project-docs/content/how-to/pickup-dbr-lih.md

 Use this status when:

 - Bit was lost downhole.
-- Bit cannot be recovered
+- Bit cannot be recovered.
 - Fishing attempts were unsuccessful.

 ## Required Documentation

 For DBR/LIH pickups, document:

-- Incident description
+- The incident description.
-- Date and well information
+- All date and well information
-- Photos if available (for DBR).
+- Any available photos (for DBR).
-- Any recovery attempts (for LIH).
+- Information about any recovery attempts (for LIH).

 ## After Processing